-5.5.2 Elevated Ground Buff Mechanism
+5.3.2.2 Elevated Ground Buff Mechanism

-- The occupation statuses of the Elevated Ground Buff Points of different zones are completely independent of and unrelated to one another. - The occupation statuses of the Elevated Ground Buff Point and the Hero's Sniper Point are completely independent of and unrelated to one another.
+• The occupation statuses of the Elevated Ground Buff Points of different zones are completely independent of and unrelated to one another.

+The occupation statuses of the Elevated Ground Buff Point and the Hero's Sniper Point are completely independent of and unrelated to one another.

-Robots that occupy an Elevated Ground Buff Point area will gain a 5-time barrel heat cooling buff.
+Hero, Standard, and Sentry robots can all ocuppy the Elevated Ground Buff Point.
 If a robot of one side occupies an Elevated Ground Buff Point of one zone, no robots of the other side are allowed to occupy it at the same time.